Baby boom: First baby boom

 In Japan, the first baby boom occurred between 1947 and 1949.
 The number of births in this period exceeded 2.5 million every year, bringing the total number of births to about 8 million.
 The 2.69 million births in 1949 are the most ever in postwar statistics.
 The cohort born in this period is called the "baby boom generation" (団塊の世代, dankai no sedai, means "the generation of nodule").

 Second baby boom

 A period of more than two million annual births from 1971 to 1974, with the number of births in 1973 peaking at 2.09 million, is referred to as the second baby boom.
 However, unlike the first boom, this increase in the number of births is an increase in the number of births not accompanied by an increase in the total fertility rate.
 The people born during this period are often called "baby boom juniors" (団塊ジュニア, dankai junia, means "the juniors of the generation of nodule").

-The rate of births has been declining since the second baby boom.